 This work was created by all artists involved in a collaborative process led by Madeleine Flynn and Tim Humphrey.

 “Never have I experienced an event like Between 8 and 9 … the impact of the event from the handing out of the first sealed envelope to the moment we left our seats was truly unique and brilliant.”

-“Instead of nostalgic Orientalism, ‘Between 8 & 9’ envisions possible futures for Chinese music and opera. … ‘Between 8 & 9’ achieves artistic and philosophical excellence by engaging in subversion as a tool to imagine new ways of being.”
+“Instead of nostalgic Orientalism, ‘Between 8 and 9’ envisions possible futures for Chinese music and opera. … ‘Between 8 and 9’ achieves artistic and philosophical excellence by engaging in subversion as a tool to imagine new ways of being.”

 “… Chamber Made Opera and the Sichuan Conservatory of Music have triumphed in building this interactive stage for the communal contemplation of forms.”

 “… the artistry speaks to us in both a personal and collective sense through cultural differences.
 It makes for a priceless experience.”